-The Board of Directors have agreed with CFO Thomas Holm Bech Albertsen that he will subject to completion of the Offering and listing of the Company's shares be awarded the right to receive warrants equivalent to 0.5% of the total share capital in the Company at the date of the listing of the Company's shares on Nasdag First North Premier Growth Market and, if the Overallotment Option is exercised, 0.5% of the total share capital in the Company at the date of such exercise plus a fixed number of 6,022 warrants.
-The warrants are subject to continued employment or other relevant engagement within the Company as applicable and the relevant time of each allotment will be made as follows: a) One third of the warrants together with a lot consisting of 6,022 are allotted before the listing and subject to the completion of the Offering no later than three months after the date of acceptance of the warrant programme, b) one sixth of the warrants are allotted one year after completion of the listing provided that the listing occurs c) one sixth of the warrants are allotted two years after the listing provided that the listing occurs and the remaining one third of the warrants are allotted on one of the following events, whichever occurs first (i) three years after the listing, (ii) transfer of more than 50% of the shares in the Company, (iii) the Company being listed on a regulated market or similar hereto, or (iv) upon fulfillment of relevant KPI's set out in the warrant agreement.
+The Board of Directors have agreed with group CFO Thomas Holm Bech Albertsen that he will subject to completion of the Offering and listing of the Company's shares be awarded the right to receive warrants equivalent to 0.50% of the total share capital in the Company at the date of Admission96 and, if the Overallotment Option is exercised, 0.50% of the total share capital in the Company at the date of such exercise97.
+Accordingly, the Board of Directors has agreed to allot additional warrants in the Company to CFO Thomas Holm Bech Albertsen for future issue of warrants as follows: a) 22,151 or 25,276 warrants will be issued one year after completion of the listing provided that the listing occurs, b) 24,234 or 25,276 warrants will be issued two years after the listing provided that the listing occurs and c) 48,468 or 56,573 warrants will be issued on one of the following events, whichever occurs first (i) three years after the listing, (ii) transfer of more than 50% of the shares in the Company, (iii) the Company being listed on a regulated market or similar hereto, or (iv) upon fulfillment of relevant KPI's set out in the warrant agreement.
 Each warrant gives the right but not the obligation to subscribe for one share of nominal DKK 1.
-Warrants allotted in connection with point a) in the aforementioned shall be non-vested, but considered vested at the time of listing of the Company's shares provided that such date falls within the three month period.
-All other warrants shall be vested when allotted.
-Warrants allotted pursuant to point a) above can be exercised at DKK 1 per share, corresponding to par value.
-The rest of the warrants can be exercised at a price corresponding to the market price on the date of the Listing.
-The market price at the date of listing shall mean DKK 20.
+The 56,573 warrants issued on 29 November 2021 shall be non-vested but considered vested at the time of listing of the Company's shares provided that such date falls within the three-month period from 29 November 2021.
+All other of the above-mentioned warrants shall be vested when issued.
+Warrants issued on 29 November 2021 can be exercised at DKK 1 per share, corresponding to par value.
+The rest of the warrants can be exercised at a price corresponding to the market price on the date of Admission.
+The market price at the date of listing shall mean DKK 16.